bhaskarsantoshk/problem-solving/company/google/Revision.md

     - **DFS**: More intuitive for tasks that require reverse post-order traversal.

 4. **Key Point**: Topological sorting only works for **DAGs**.
 If the graph contains a cycle, topological sorting is not possible.

+### Check if a Graph is Bipartite (Using DFS)

+1. **Idea**: A graph is bipartite if you can split its vertices into two sets such that there are no edges between vertices of the same set.
+This can be achieved by coloring the graph using two colors.
+If two adjacent nodes have the same color, the graph is not bipartite.

+---

+2. **Steps**:
+    - **Color Array**: Use an array `colors[]` to store the color of each vertex.
+Initialize all vertices to `-1` (uncolored).
+    - **DFS Traversal**:
+        - Start DFS from each uncolored vertex.
+        - Color the current node with one color (0 or 1).
+        - For each adjacent node:
+            - If the adjacent node is already colored with the same color, return `false` (not bipartite).
+            - If the adjacent node is uncolored, color it with the opposite color and continue DFS.
+        - Repeat this for all components of the graph.

+3. **Time Complexity**: O(V + E), where V is the number of vertices and E is the number of edges (DFS traverses all nodes and edges).

+4. **Space Complexity**: O(V) (for the color array and DFS recursion stack).

+---

+**Gist**:
+- Use DFS to color the graph with two colors.
+- If two adjacent nodes have the same color, the graph is not bipartite.
+- If DFS completes without conflicts, the graph is bipartite.